What is an Applicant Tracking System?

 Choosing the right interview type for each stage of your hiring process can enable the evaluation and overall process.
 The interview format is where and how the interview will take place.
 Interview structure is how standardized the process is on a spectrum.
 Interview type, format, and structure depend on your organization and the position you are hiring for.

 It all starts with deciding on the interview type, which depends on the hiring process steps, the organization, and the position.
-Interview formats generally fall into three categories: video interviewing, in-person interviewing, and other (phone, chatbot).
+Interview formats generally fall into three categories: video interviewing, in-person interviewing, and others (phone, chatbot).
 You can choose to conduct a structured interview, semi-structured interview, or unstructured interview.
 Keep in mind interview structure exists on a continuum, and it’s easy to think your process is more structured than it is.

 A recruitment interview aims to collect candidate data to support the hiring decision.
 During a hiring interview, the interviewer(s) will take notes or evaluate the candidate(s) using a rating guide or interview scorecard.
 A hiring manager, recruiter, or HR professional oversees the interview process.